digitalisx/awesome-memory-forensics/README.md

 Introduce commercial and open source tools for memory acquisition.

 ### Software
-- [MAGNET RAM](https://www.magnetforensics.com/resources/magnet-ram-capture/) - MAGNET RAM Capture is a free imaging tool designed to capture the physical memory of a suspect’s computer, allowing investigators to recover and analyze valuable artifacts that are often only found in memory.
+- [MAGNET RAM](https://www.magnetforensics.com/resources/magnet-ram-capture/) - MAGNET RAM Capture is a free imaging tool designed to capture the physical memory of a suspect's computer, allowing investigators to recover and analyze valuable artifacts that are often only found in memory.
 - [FTK Imager](https://www.exterro.com/ftk-imager)
 - [Winpmem](https://github.com/Velocidex/WinPmem)
-- [Ram Capturer](https://belkasoft.com/ram-capturer) - Belkasoft Live RAM Capturer is a tiny free forensic tool that allows to reliably extract the entire contents of computer’s volatile memory—even if protected by an active anti-debugging or anti-dumping system.
+- [Ram Capturer](https://belkasoft.com/ram-capturer) - Belkasoft Live RAM Capturer is a tiny free forensic tool that allows to reliably extract the entire contents of computer's volatile memory—even if protected by an active anti-debugging or anti-dumping system.
 - [LiME](https://github.com/504ensicsLabs/LiME) - A Loadable Kernel Module (LKM) which allows for volatile memory acquisition from Linux and Linux-based devices, such as Android.
 - [AVML](https://github.com/microsoft/avml) - AVML is an X86_64 userland volatile memory acquisition tool written in Rust, intended to be deployed as a static binary.
 - [fmem](https://github.com/NateBrune/fmem)
-- [FEX Memory Imager](https://getdataforensics.com/product/fex-memory-imager/) - FEX Memory Imager (FEX Memory) is a free imaging tool designed to capture the physical Random Access Memory (RAM) of a suspect’s running computer.
+- [FEX Memory Imager](https://getdataforensics.com/product/fex-memory-imager/) - FEX Memory Imager (FEX Memory) is a free imaging tool designed to capture the physical Random Access Memory (RAM) of a suspect's running computer.
 This allows investigators to recover and analyze valuable artifacts found only in memory.
 - [MacQuisition](https://www.blackbagtech.com/category/blog/macquisition/)

 ### Hardware